Eric is a writer and an educator who is a bookworm and a logophile. He loves to read and write about various topics.

 Iceland is a Christian island nation in Europe, located in the Northern Atlantic Ocean.
 It is well known as the Land of Ice and Fire because of its physical geographical features — the volcanoes and glaciers stand side by side.

 The flag was based on the country's religion, landscape, and sobriquet.
-The cross is for Christianity which is the most prevalent religion in the country and the relation of Iceland to the Nordic countries (most of the flags of the Nordic countries have similar cross).
+The cross is for Christianity which is the most prevalent religion in the country, and shows the relation of Iceland to the Nordic countries (most of the flags of the Nordic countries have similar cross).
 The color blue stands for the seas that surround the country; white is for ice, snow, and glaciers that cover the island; and red is for magma and lava produced by volcanoes.
 You can discern on the flag an erupting volcano whose lava spills on the icy island and flows into the sea.

 Vexillologists or experts in the flags describe the Canadian flag as one of the most beautiful flags in the world due to its simple but compelling design.
 The flag has two colors, red and white, which are the national colors of Canada.
 These colors also have meanings, the red symbolizes prosperity and hope, while the white is for neutrality, peace, and tranquility as well as the Canadian sobriquet, Great White North.
 The red-white-red pattern is based on the flag of the Royal Military College of Canada and the ribbon of the Canada General Service Medal of 1899, a British decoration given to those who defended Canada in 19th-century battles.
 The iconic feature of this flag is a maple leaf in the center.
 The maple leaf is a national emblem of the country and a widespread symbol that is often found everywhere in Canadian popular culture like books, songs, coins, badges, banners, and many other items.
 It represents pride, courage, and loyalty.